 - All our therapists have a valid Disclosure Barring Service (DBS) check.

 - All counsellors are accredited or working towards accreditation with the British Association of Counselling and Psychotherapy (BACP).

-- All counsellors and arts therapists access regular clinical supervision.
+- All counsellors and art therapists access regular clinical supervision.

-Typically, mentoring lasts for 3 to 6 months, however, this can be longer or shorter depending on the young person’s needs.
+Typically, mentoring lasts for 6 months, however, this can be longer or shorter depending on the young person’s needs.

 Some young people decide to set goals at the beginning of the mentoring, whilst others simply value the one to one time, just to talk with someone outside of their family / school.